G-Core/terraform-provider-gcore/README.md

 Updating docs
 -------------
 Don't forget to add docs and examples to support your contribution.
-Update tfplugion docs when needed.
+Update [tfplugindocs](//github.com/hashicorp/terraform-plugin-docs/releases/) when needed.
 ```sh
 $ tfplugindocs
 $ git add .
 ```
 Thank You